YAMACS-SML/GUIDE/README.md

 	For further details, refer to section 2.1 of the manual.

 If you encounter an issue, please check the FAQs in the Wiki section.
 There may already be a solution to your problem!

+Notes**
+To address the module importing error in YASARA version 23.5.9 or letter, follow these steps:

+1.First go to the yasara/epy folder and rename the existing 'win' folder by 'oldwin'.
+Make a newfolder by the name 'win' 1.Go to windows python path (e.g., C:\python310) by using CMD (Windows) or searche for python310.exe/python.exe file on go to the path.
+2.Install all the essential python modules in Windows default python version.
+3.Copy all the files of that folder and paste it in the new 'win' folder at yasara/epy directory.